Manufactured Solutions for an Electromagnetic Slot Model: Introduction

 For the EFIE, Marchand et al.~\cite{marchand_2013,marchand_2014} compute the MMS source term using additional quadrature points.
 Freno et al.~\cite{freno_em_mms_2020} manufacture the Green's function, permitting the numerical-integration error to be eliminated and the solution-discretization error to be isolated.
 Freno et al.~\cite{freno_em_mms_quad_2021} also provide approaches to isolate the numerical-integration error.
 For the MFIE and CFIE, Freno and Matula~\cite{freno_mfie_2022,freno_cfie_2023} isolate and measure the solution-discretization error and numerical-integration error.

+It should be noted that other methods exist for generating exact solutions to scattering problems, such as constructing a field solution using a superposition of elementary current sources.
+However, our MMS approaches have the distinct advantage of being able to yield an analytical solution for the surface current without singularities.
+This property enables us to assess the linear system assembly and solution prior to postprocessing.
+In the course of doing so, we can isolate and measure the solution-discretization error and numerical-integration error and detect problems that lead to suboptimal convergence rates.

 In this paper, we present code-verification techniques for the method-of-moments implementation of the EFIE with a thick slot model that isolate and measure the solution-discretization error and numerical-integration error.
 We manufacture the electric surface current density, which yields a source term that we can treat as a manufactured incident field.
-Given the manufactured electric surface current, we can obtain an analytic expression for the magnetic current that does not require a source term.
+Given the manufactured electric surface current, we can analytically solve the continuous slot equation to obtain an exact, known solution for the magnetic current.
+As a result, unlike the EFIE, the slot equation does not require the MMS source term.
 For curved surfaces, the domain-discretization error cannot be completely isolated or eliminated, but methods are presented in~\cite{freno_mfie_2022} to account for it in the MFIE.
 These methods can be applied to the other SIEs straightforwardly.
 In this work, we avoid the domain-discretization error by considering only planar surfaces.
 As in~\cite{freno_em_mms_2020,freno_mfie_2022}, we isolate the solution-discretization error by manufacturing the Green's function in terms of even powers of the distance between the test and source points.
 With this form, we can evaluate the integrals exactly, thereby avoiding numerical-integration error.
-However, the interaction between the wire and the surface introduces a line discontinuity on the surface, which contaminates convergence studies.
+However, on each surface, the interaction between the wire and the surface introduces a line discontinuity, which contaminates convergence studies.
 We present an approach to mitigate this problem and decouple the discretization errors.
 We isolate the numerical-integration error on both sides of the equations by canceling the influence of the basis functions.
 This approach has been demonstrated for the MFIE~\cite{freno_mfie_2022} and CFIE~\cite{freno_cfie_2023}.
-With these two error sources isolated, we perform convergence studies for different manufactured Green's functions and slot depths, with and without discontinuities and coding errors.
+With the solution-discretization error and numerical-integration error isolated, we perform convergence studies for different manufactured Green's functions and slot depths, with and without discontinuities and coding errors.

 This paper is organized as follows.
 In Section~\ref{sec:equations}, we describe the EFIE and thick slot model.
 In Section~\ref{sec:discretization}, we provide the details for their discretization.
 In Section~\ref{sec:mms}, we describe the challenges of using MMS with these equations, as well as our approaches to mitigating them.
 In Section~\ref{sec:results}, we demonstrate the effectiveness of our approaches for several different configurations.
 In Section~\ref{sec:conclusions}, we summarize this work.